On an Index Theorem of Chang, Weinberger and Yu: The Maximal Roe Algebra

 \begin{proposition} The $K$-theory groups of the reduced and maximal Roe algebra are independent of the chosen ample and covariant representation up to a canonical isomorphism. \end{proposition} \begin{proof} In the reduced case, this is the content of \cite{HR}*{Corollary 6.3.13}.
 For the maximal case we just note that conjugation by the isometries of the kind handled in \cite{HR}*{Section 6.3} gives rise to $*$-homomorphisms of the \textit{algebraic} Roe algebra and thus extend to morphisms of the maximal Roe algebras.
 Up to stabilisation, any two such morphisms can be obtained from each other by conjugation by a unitary making the induced map in K-theory canonical. \end{proof}

 \begin{remark} As a consequence of Proposition~\ref{kind} we will drop $\rho$ in our notation for the Roe algebras.
 Later we will introduce a new completion of $\mathbb{R}(X)^\Gamma$, which sits between the reduced and maximal completions and denote it by $C^*_{q}(X)^\Gamma$.
-Moreover, if the action of $\Gamma$ on $X$ is trivial, we will denote the Roe algebra by $C^*_{(d)}(X)$, where $(d)$ stands for the chosen completion. \end{remark}
+Moreover, if $\Gamma$ is the trivial group, we will denote the Roe algebra by $C^*_{d}(X)$, where $d$ stands for the chosen completion. \end{remark}

 \begin{proposition} The $K$-theory of the maximal Roe algebra is functorial for coarse maps between locally compact metric spaces. \end{proposition} \begin{proof} The proof is similar to that of Proposition~\ref{kind} and makes use of it.
 In the reduced case, this is proved by constructing an appropriate isometry between the representation spaces.
 Conjugation with the latter isometry gives rise to a $*$-homomorphisms of the \textit{algebraic} Roe algebra and thus extends to a morphism of the reduced and maximal Roe algebra.
 The latter then gives rise to homomorphisms of the $K$-theory groups of the Roe algebra.
-As in the proof of Proposition \ref{prop:Roe_alg_well_def}, the induced map in K-theory is canonical which also implies functoriality. \end{proof}
+As in the proof of Proposition \ref{prop:Roe_alg_well_def}, the induced map in K-theory is canonical which also implies functoriality.
+See \cite{HR}*{Section 6.3} for a more detailed discussion. \end{proof}